rodrigorios1/rodrigorios1/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on k
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning p
+- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on proy
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with dd
+- 🤔 I’m looking for help with
-- 💬 Ask me about sd
+- 💬 Ask me about
-- 📫 How to reach me: ff
+- 📫 How to reach me:
-- 😄 Pronouns: b
+- 😄 Pronouns:
-- ⚡ Fun fact: d
+- ⚡ Fun fact: